gcarreno/GC-BoilerPlate/README.md

 ## CakePHP.md

-Step to get a fucntional CakePHP app with Authentication and Authorization.
+Step to get a functional `CakePHP` app with Authentication and Authorisation.

+## MySQL.md

+Some useful commands for `MySQL`.